Analysis | Winners and losers from the 2020 election

 But the poll-doubters have been vindicated, to a significant degree.
 And any coverage in the future should reflect that increasing uncertainty.

-The Sqaud and Bernie Sanders
+The Squad and Bernie Sanders

 The somewhat split decision between the presidency and Congress has been seen by some as a repudiation of the Democratic Party’s leftward trend.
 That might be too simplistic.
 But Democrats losing big ground in south Florida among Cuban Americans who were fed a steady diet of anti-socialism messages — among the many other areas in which Democrats thought they could win by didn’t — should cause some reflection.